-\begin{proof} Let $I$ be a small arc in $M$ containing $x_0$, then $S = \pi^{-1}(I)$ is a surface containing $\CC_{x_0}$.
-Let $S_0$ be the connected component of $\CC_{x_0}$ in $S$.
-For $I$ small enough, $S_0$ is a tubular neighbourhood of $\CC_{x_0}$ in $S$, and it is thus an annulus or a Moebius strip around $\CC_{x_0}$.
-For the sake of simplicity of notation, let us limit ourselves to the annulus case.
-When $x$ runs over $I$, the connected components of the $\CC_x$ in $S_0$ determine a 1-dimensional foliation $\mathcal F$ of $S_0$.
-But, each $\CC_x$ is closed in $\CC$ and hence each $\mathcal F$-leaf is closed.
-But such a foliation on the annulus is trivial, i.e. a trivial fibration on the interval (it is a Seifert fibration with monodromy $\Z/2 \Z$ in the Moebius strip case).
+Let us start considering the annulus case.
+When $x$ runs over $I$, the connected components of the $\mathcal{C}_x$ in $S_0$ determine a 1-dimensional foliation $\mathcal{F}$ of $S_0$.
+But, each $\mathcal{C}_x$ is closed in $\mathcal{C}$ and hence each $\mathcal{F}$-leaf is closed.
+But such a foliation on the annulus is trivial, i.e. a trivial fibration on the interval